joaopfg/Datathon-SCOR/README.md

 ```
 It will automatically create adequate folders and install the corresponding files in each folder.

-### How to merge the data using the R scripts which are inside the "Merging" folder
+### Merging the data using the R scripts which are inside the "Merging" folder
 You need to create a "Member Data" inside the "Merging folder" with the NHANES data you want to use for your analyses.
 The format of the files and folders inside it are given as example for a particular subset of NHANES dataset.
 The installation of the needed libraries are commented in the code.
 If you don't have some of them installed on your machine, just uncomment the corresponding part.
 Firstly, run the script 1_Mortality_Data.R: